 Many projects that require archaeological work- and even some important places and sites that do not -will be required to present that information to the public through our Alexandria Heritage Trail program.
 This includes a fixed interpretive sign and inclusion of that sign on the Office of Historic Alexandria website.
-Consultants, Applicants, and any other sponsors MUST coordinate with Alexandria Archaeology before writing text and selecting images as well as throughout the sign making process.
-The Consultant or other sponsor will supply the text, graphics and captions, and general overview of their arrangement before fabricating the sign for Alexandria Archaeology to review.
+Consultants and Applicants MUST coordinate with Alexandria Archaeology before writing text and selecting images as well as throughout the sign making process.
+The Consultant will supply the text, graphics and captions, and general overview of their arrangement before fabricating the sign for Alexandria Archaeology to review.
 An internal version of the sign with text and image citations/references will be provided to Alexandria Archaeology for permanent curation.
 A second version of the sign, saved as a PDF, will be submitted and marked FINAL.
-This same process applies to others sponsoring Alexandria Heritage Trail signs in the city outside of the normal development review process.

 Alternatively, Applicants may opt to have Alexandria Archaeology create the signs for a one-time fee.
 Contact Alexandria Archaeology to make arrangements.